isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

 ``--auth-password``
    Specifies the password for basic HTTP authentication.
 If not specified but the user ID is specified, an empty password is used.
+   If used together with ``--auth-password-file``, it is disregarded.

+``--auth-password-file``
+   Specifies a file which first line will be read to retrieve the password for basic HTTP authentication.
+This flag takes precedence over ``--auth-password`` flag.

 ``--timeout``
    Specifies the connection timeout, in seconds.
 The default is 10.